OWASP/CheatSheetSeries/cheatsheets/Threat_Modeling_Cheat_Sheet.md

 *Likelihood*, the possibility of a a threat event occuring where a threat actor will exploit a weakness.
 The likelihood of threat events resulting in adverse impacts estimates the possibility that a threat event would result in an actual outcome.
 The combined analysis of both threat assessment vectors impacts established an overall threat likelihood.

-*Impact*, the potential damage (physical, logical, monitary loss, etc) of a threat event.
+*Impact*, the potential damage (physical, logical, monetary loss, etc) of a threat event.

 *Control* a safeguard or countermeasure to avoid, detect, counteract, or minimize security risks to information, computer systems, or other assets.